 The LTC Generator output will be jam synced to either the Video or Audio Timecode source as set by the LTC Output menu item.
 The LTC output will be delayed from the incoming timecode by the same delay as the video.
-In addition, when the incoming timecode is counting 24 frames per second, the timecode output will be converted to 30 frames per second and will be synchronous with the 2:3 cadence of the output video.
+In addition, when the incoming timecode is counting 24 frames per second, and the Afterburner is operating in one of the HD Downconversion modes, the timecode output will be converted to 30 frames per second and will be synchronous with the 2:3 cadence of the output video.
 The 00 frames of each second of the incoming timecode will be aligned to the 00 frames of the output timecode unless the 2:3 cadence is altered by system parameter class #15 parameter #10.
 See Chapter 5 for more information about System parameters and how they affect the operation of the Afterburner.